-The Authority credited the following grants, contributions and donations to the Comprehensive Income and Expenditure Statement in 2011/12.
+The Council credited the following grants, contributions and donations to the Comprehensive Income and Expenditure Statement in 2013/14.

-The Authority has received a number of grants, contributions and donations that have yet to be recognised as income as they have conditions attached to them attached to them that will require the monies or property to be returned to the giver.
+The Council has received a number of grants, contributions and donations that have yet to be recognised as income as they have conditions attached to them that will require the monies or property to be returned to the giver.
 The balances at the year-end are as follows: